Best daily deals

 • Beyerdynamic DT 700 PRO X ($269 at Amazon): These headphones look the part and feel comfortable over long sessions.
 If you want to hear basically everything—and in style—try it.

-• Meze Audio 109 Pro ($799 at Amazon): The tuning highlights treble frequencies but with more bass than most open-back headphones and allows you to repair and replace parts as they age, which helps justify the price tag.
+• Meze Audio 109 Pro ($799 at Amazon): The tuning highlights treble frequencies but with more bass than most open-back headphones.
+It also allows you to repair and replace parts as they age, which helps justify the price tag.

 • Neumann NDH 30 ($649 at Amazon): If you often mix on a studio monitor system or are simply seeking a reference headphone, the Neumann NDH 30 are worth considering.
 They don’t really have a wow factor, but they work well as a professional tool for picking out details in a mix.